yieknee/media-ranker/README.md

 - Add a page for each user, as well as a page showing a summary of all users
 - Make sure any models and controllers you've built so far are well-tested

+#### A note on logging in

+Passwords and security are tricky!
+We'll talk about that sort of thing a little in the coming weeks, but for now you don't need to provide any sort of security.
+The user gives you a username, and your site should just trust them.

 ### Wave 3

 Use Foundation to style the site to match the example.
 The layout as well as the look and feel should match as close as possible.